The-Marcy-Lab-School/unit-6-assessment/coding-exercises/README.md

 3. set the DOM elements for the `city`, `temperature`, and `description` based on data returned from the API
 4. include error handling

+**If you are having trouble fetching data and logging it to the console, reach out to an instructor for assistance.**

 **Step 6: Access Weather Icons**

 For the placeholder icon, find a list of WeatherBit icons [here](https://www.weatherbit.io/api/codes)